druan10/Edurange_XSS_XSRF/README.md

   create a sample malicious code on that page that does something like writes a post as the user being exploited "Samy" worm is a good example

+Create second version that enables the user's browser xss filter header. header("X-XSS-Protection: 1"); //php command to enable this, this is the default Can be used for a more difficult version of this scenario, for more experienced students